bedrocklinux/bedrocklinux-website/markdown/1.0beta3/progress.md

 init system at `/sbin/init` on the offline filesystem, which is the path most bootloaders default to utilizing.

+## {id="testing"} Testing and bug fixes (completion: 20%)

+Poki is feature complete and undergoing internal testing.
+This includes not only fixing technical bugs, but also tweaking the UI to be more natural and consistent.

 ## {id="documentation"} Documentation (completion: 0%)

 A full suite of documentation must be created to accompany Poki's release.